10 tax myths new business starters accept as gospel

 Whether they don’t compute tax regulations and online reportage, or listen to friends not quite on point, new business owners can absorb a few tax-related ‘alternative facts’.

-These 10 most common tax myths will help you avoid wasting your (and your accountant’s) time on pointless moves to minimise your tax bill.
+Putting aside one of the most blatant misnomers of all (the old, “I don’t need online accounting software“), here are 10 of the most common tax myths so you avoid wasting your (and your accountant’s) time on pointless moves to minimise your tax bill.

 1. My business should be structured as a company to minimise my income tax